thewtex/thesis/strain_estimation/strain_estimation.rst

 Higher order accurate [#]_ approximations can be made by using additional samples.
 Various schemes will yield correct results as long as the Taylor series terms cancel.
-When there are equally spaced functions samples, which is the most commonly encountered dataset and is the case for digital images, the coefficients are usually rational numbers because of the form of the Taylor series.
+When there are equally spaced function samples, which are the most commonly encountered dataset and are the case for digital images, the coefficients are usually rational numbers because of the form of the Taylor series.
 For instance, a central difference approximation to the first derivative that uses a five point kernel is